In this section

 CAMHS have created the CAMHS Resources website for young people, carers and professionals bringing together lots of helpful resources from across the internet that are available to help support mental health and well-being.

-Parents and Carers: mental health and wellbeing information and resources are available on the Salford City Council website, providing a list of services, access to the mental health support directory and the GM Health & Social care partnership coronavirus resources.
+Parents and Carers: mental health and wellbeing information is available on the mental health support directory.

 The Anna Freud Centre has created a new webpage providing self-care advice for parents and carers.

 Talking to Children about COVID-19: Resources for Schools, Parents, Children and Young People